 - Group dynamics: There is some research, but no really convincing data on this subject.
 Here are some findings: Local knowledge and avalanche expert knowledge can lead to overconfidence.
 Well trained ski tourers seem to be more careful in areas they do not know.
 Groups of ski tourers that go on tours regularly together seem to be a bit safer, than heterogenous groups.
 Going alone is generally not advisable.

-- Areas such a Grison (Graubünden) or the Valais with a more continental climate and/or less snow (and thus frequently with an unfavourable snow pack) seem to be a more dangerous than areas with lots of snow (such as e.g. Central Switzerland).
+- Areas such a Grison (Graubünden) or the Valais with a more continental or drier climate and/or less snow (and thus frequently with an unfavourable snow pack) seem to be a more dangerous than areas with lots of snow (such as e.g. Central Switzerland).

 Read as many avalanche accident reports as possible!